robotique-udes/rover_documentation/doc/prog/projects/can/can_setup.md

    sudo udevadm control --reload-rules
    ```

-4. Unconnect and reconnect your device to your computer.
+4. Disconnect and reconnect your device to your computer.

 5. If everything is setup correctly, you should see a "canRovus" network adapter when your USB-to-CAN adapter is plugged in.
 You can run the following command to confirm